How do I claim back tax on savings income?

 If you received income from savings, for example, bank or building society interest, you would normally have received it net of tax.
 This means that the bank or building society, or other savings provider, took tax off before you got it.
 This deduction of income tax was normally at the basic rate of 20%.

-In tax years up to and including the tax year 2015/16, tax was automatically taken off the interest on UK savings at the rate of 20%.
-You may need to claim a repayment of tax if any of your savings income should only have been subject to the starting rate of tax for savings (0% in 2015/16) or should not have been taxed at all.
+In tax years up to and including the 2015/16 tax year, tax was automatically taken off the interest on UK savings at the rate of 20%.
+You may need to claim a repayment of tax if any of your savings income should only have been subject to the starting rate of tax for savings (0% rate of tax in 2015/16) or should not have been taxed at all.
+Due to the time limits of claiming tax back you will only be able to reclaim overpaid tax for the 2015/16 tax year onwards.

 If you have already filled in a form R40 in earlier years, you should receive one automatically each tax year.

 If you have not filled in a form R40 before then you can complete the form online, get the form online or request a copy by telephoning HMRC.
 The form comes with guidance notes to help you.
-If you fill in a paper copy when it is complete, send it to the address shown on the HMRC website.
+If you fill in a paper copy when it is complete, send it to the address shown on GOV.UK.

 There is an annotated example of how to compete a form R40 on our main LITRG website.